SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

 Class functions and instance functions should be referred to as ‘methods’ (rather than functions) within comments and descriptive prose.

 *Rationale: Although all functions will be prefixed by the* ``def`` *keyword, we have a long history of referring to class and instance functions as ‘methods’.
 This is certainly true throughout our existing Cocoa documentation.
-Given that all of our existing developers will refer to these functions as ‘methods’, and given that there is no compelling reason to do otherwise, we should remain consistent with our exising approach.*
+Given that all of our existing developers will refer to these functions as ‘methods’, we should remain consistent with our exising approach.*

 Single-statement functions should always place their single statement on a new line, for ease of readability::